rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 > Note: We won't be adding any more classes for the rest of the labs!
 So do not fret or become overwhelmed.
 We'll spend the next few labs adding pieces to our bot.

-The last thing we need to do before we start building out our topics, is to update "PictureBot.cs" to use the ITopic to manage the handling conversations.
+The last thing we need to do before we start building out our topics, is to update "PictureBot.cs" to use ITopic to manage the handling conversations.
 Replace the contents of "PictureBot.cs" with the following:
 ```csharp
 using System;
 using System.Collections.Generic;